bernedom/bernedom.github.io/_posts/2026-01-16-encryption-at-rest.md

 4. Once the root filesystem is unlocked, the init script switches to the unlocked root filesystem and continues the normal boot process.

-## Creating a LUKS-encrypted root filesystem with Yocto
+## Creating a LUKS-encrypted root filesystem with yocto

-To implement encryption at rest using LUKS on embedded Linux devices based on the Raspberry Pi Compute Module 4 with the Yocto Project, the following steps are necessary:
+To implement encryption at rest using LUKS on embedded Linux devices based on the Raspberry Pi Compute Module 4 with the yocto Project, the following steps are necessary:

 * Create an initramfs image that includes the `cryptsetup` tool and any necessary dependencies.
 * Modify the bootloader configuration to load the initramfs image during the boot process.
 * Create an init script within the initramfs that handles the unlocking of the LUKS-encrypted root filesystem using the encryption key stored in OTP memory.

 Since the encryption of the partitions is device specific and needs to be done only once, a provisioning process is required during the first boot of the device.
-As a consequence, device image created from yocto is unencrypted initially and will only be encrypted during the provisioning process.
+As a consequence, the device image created from yocto is unencrypted initially and will only be encrypted during the provisioning process.
 A convenient way to achieve this is to use an A/B partition scheme, where one partition is used for provisioning and the other for normal operation.
 During the first boot, the init script generates a unique encryption key for the device, creates the LUKS-encrypted root filesystem, copies the unencrypted root filesystem into the encrypted container, and stores the encryption key in OTP memory.
 On subsequent boots, the init script retrieves the encryption key from OTP memory and unlocks the LUKS-encrypted root filesystem for normal operation.
 So the init script needs to handle two scenarios: the first boot (provisioning) and subsequent boots (normal operation).
 But first of all, the initramfs image needs to be created and the bootloader configuration modified.

 ### Create initramfs with cryptsetup

-Since the initramfs is just a minimal Linux image, we can create it using Yocto by defining a custom image recipe.
+Since the initramfs is just a minimal Linux image, we can create it using yocto by defining a custom image recipe.
 The image recipe should include the `cryptsetup` package and any other necessary dependencies.
 Here is an example of how to create an initramfs image with `cryptsetup`.
 Let's call this recipe `initramfs-cryptsetup.bb`:

 ```bash
 inherit core-image